 We give full consideration to applications for employment from disabled persons, where the candidate’s aptitudes and abilities are consistent with meeting the requirements of the job.
 If members of staff become disabled the Group continues employment, either in the same or an alternative position, with appropriate retraining being given if necessary.
 A full assessment of any disabled employee’s needs is undertaken and reasonable adjustments are made to the work environment or practices in order to assist them.

-- Company Directors consists of the Company Board
+- *Company Directors consists of the Company's Board.

-- Other senior management is defined as an employee who has responsibility for planning, direction or controlling the activities of the company, or a strategically significant part of the company, other than the Company Directors.
+- † Other senior management is defined as an employee who has responsibility for planning, direction or controlling the activities of the Group, or a strategically significant part of the Group, other than the Company Directors.